cap-js/docs/guides/databases.md

 - If you refer to a column name in the annotation, you need to take care of a potential name mapping yourself, for example, for structured elements.

 - Annotation `@sql.prepend` is only supported for entities translating to tables.
 It can't be used with views nor with elements.
-- For HANA there is an implicit `@sql.prepend:'COLUMN'` which is overwritten by an explicitly provided `@sql.prepend`.
+- For HANA tables there is an implicit `@sql.prepend:'COLUMN'` which is overwritten by an explicitly provided `@sql.prepend`.

 * Both `@sql.prepend` and `@sql.append` are disallowed in SaaS extension projects.